Orbital and Radiative Properties of Wandering Intermediate-Mass Black Holes in the ASTRID Simulation: Accretion and radiation

 We note that some IMBHs in our sample are characterized by very high spikes of X-ray luminosity, reaching levels of $10^{41} \, \mathrm{erg \, s^{-1}}$.
 These luminosities are typical of hyper-luminous X-ray sources (HLXs).
 Recently, \cite{Barrows_2019} selected a sample of $\sim 20$ HLX candidates in the Chandra Source Catalog.
 These sources are off-nuclear in galaxies up to a redshift $z \sim 0.1$ and are consistent with a mass in the IMBH range. \cite{Mezcua_2018_HLX} select a sample of HLXs up to $z \sim 2.4$.
-In our work, we find that $2$ out of the $28$ IMBHs studied ($\sim 7 \%$) reach the luminosity of HLXs for a short time.
-This suggests that HLXs are a small subset of the general wandering IMBHs population, with typical X-ray luminosities $\sim 3-4$ orders of magnitude lower.
-These IMBHs reaching HLXs luminosities are those that are more massive and have more significant accretion rates because they sink deeper into the galactic potential.
+In our work, we find that $2$ out of the $28$ IMBHs studied ($\sim 7 \%$) reach the luminosity of HLXs.
+In particular, one IMBH spikes in the HLX-luminosity level only for a time $\sim 0.5$ Myr, while the other one keeps this luminosity level for $>150$ Myr as it inspirals towards the center of the galaxy and eventually merges with the central SMBH.
+This suggests that HLXs are a small subset of the general wandering IMBH population, with typical X-ray luminosities $\sim 3-4$ orders of magnitude lower.
+These IMBHs reaching HLX luminosities are those that are more massive and have more significant accretion rates because they sink deeper into the galactic potential.

 We also calculated a typical SED for a wandering IMBH passing within the inner parts of a galactic disk.
 We used a code developed for black holes accreting in advection-dominated accretion flows (ADAF) mode, i.e., for strongly sub-Eddington rates \citep{Pesce_2021, Seepaul_2022}.
+In this simple analytical model, which is based on the original study by \cite{Mahadevan_1997}, the emission results from a combination of synchrotron, bremsstrahlung, and inverse Compton radiation.
+Note that this treatment does not include the jet component of the emission.
+In this analytical model, the SED depends only on two parameters: black hole mass and Eddington ratio.
+The velocity of the IMBH with respect to the local gas frame enters the calculation of the SED only indirectly, i.e., through the determination of the accretion rate onto the IMBH.

 To produce this ``typical'' SED, we calculated the mean mass and Eddington ratio over all time points of the 28 studied BHs corresponding to galactocentric distances under $2 \dist$.
 The resulting SED is shown in Fig. \ref{fig:h0_SED}, peaking in the infrared at a rest-frame frequency of $\sim 2.7 \times 10^{13} \rm \, Hz$, or $\sim 11 \, \mathrm{\mu m}$, with a maximum luminosity density of $\sim 2.7 \times 10^{24} \rm \, erg \, s^{-1} \, Hz^{-1}$.